reverb256/QuantumRhythm/VIBECODING_PROJECT_PROMPT.md

 ### Core Bootstrap Prompt

 ```
-I want to create a new project using the VibeCoding Constitution framework.
+I want to create a new project using the VibeCoding Constitution framework optimized for 60fps GitHub Pages deployment with Cloudflare CDN integration.
 Please implement a complete solution that integrates:

 **CONSCIOUSNESS FOUNDATION:**
 - Classical wisdom integration (Socratic questioning, Aristotelian analysis, Platonic ideals, Stoic discipline)